Common starling: Feeding

 The common starling is largely insectivorous and feeds on both pest and other arthropods.
 The food range includes spiders, crane flies, moths, mayflies, dragonflies, damsel flies, grasshoppers, earwigs, lacewings, caddisflies, flies, beetles, sawflies, bees, wasps and ants.
 Prey are consumed in both adult and larvae stages of development, and common starlings will also feed on earthworms, snails, small amphibians and lizards.
 While the consumption of invertebrates is necessary for successful breeding, common starlings are omnivorous and can also eat grains, seeds, fruits, nectar and food waste if the opportunity arises.
-The Sturnidae differ from most birds in that they cannot easily metabolise foods containing high levels of sucrose, although they can cope with other fruits such as grapes and cherries.
+The Sturnidae differ from most passerine birds in that they cannot easily metabolise foods containing high levels of sucrose, although they can cope with other fruits such as grapes and cherries.
 The isolated Azores subspecies of the common starling eats the eggs of the endangered roseate tern.
 Measures are being introduced to reduce common starling populations by culling before the terns return to their breeding colonies in spring.